Jalopy-Tech/HP-Omen-15-macOS/README.md

 During this process, I made a new image of my EFI (boot partition) and APFS (macOS partition) upon every milestone I achieved.
-I restored to the last "clean" milestone after any experimenting and kept multiple copies of the Clover folder when trying out various Clover configurations.
+I restored to the last "clean" milestone after any experimenting and kept multiple copies of the Clover folder and OpenCore folder when trying out various bootloader configurations.
 At the very least you should:

 - Backup and restore all important partitions to external media.
 - Be able to boot from an external device (e.g. USB) to recover your system.
 - Be able restore your entire system from external media if necessary.
-- Maintain backups of your Clover folder and your APFS partition(s) for every milestone achieved.
+- Maintain backups of your Clover/OC folders and your APFS partition(s) for every milestone achieved.
 - Restore to the last milestone when needed or if your current installation is too "messed up".
 - Make sure you have a backup before trying a macOS upgrade.
 - Be able to create, delete, move and resize partitions when needed.